civicrm/civicrm-core/ext/riverlea/README.md

 # RiverLea Theme Framework

-Theme architecture for CiviCRM that separates visual/UI CSS from structural CSS using CSS variables.
-Installing it provides you with four subthemes or 'Streams':
+This Framework separates CiviCRM's visual/UI CSS from structural CSS, using CSS variables.
+Installing it provides you with four subthemes or 'Streams' which are entirely created with CSS variables (other than Thames, which uses a little bit of CSS as well):
  - Minetta, named after the river that runs under Greenwich, NYC.
 It is based on Civi's default 'Greenwich' theme.
  - Walbrook, named after the river that runs under Shoreditch, London.
 It is based on Shoreditch/TheIsland theme.
  - Hackney, named after the river that runs under Finsbury Park, based on Finsbury Park theme.
  - Thames, named after the river that runs close to Artful Robot HQ, based on their Aah theme.
  You can chose between these subthemes via Display Settings, where you can also set dark-mode preferences.

+ The extension is licensed under [AGPL-3.0](LICENSE.txt).

  ## Use in Front-End CiviCRM

-**USE WITH CAUTION AND TESTING** While RiverLea has been widely tested in the backend of CiviCRM, given the wide number of themes and scenarios for front-end pages, for existing sites we recommend only applying it on a dev site, or after extensive testing of your front-end Civi layouts.
+**USE WITH CAUTION AND TESTING** While RiverLea has been widely tested in the backend of CiviCRM, given the wide number of themes and scenarios for front-end pages, for existing sites we recommend only applying it to an existing web front-end after extensive testing on a dev site.

 Overwriting CSS variables for the front is straightforward (they can be nested within `.crm-container.crm-public` and there's a number of front-end specific variables, prefixed `--crm-f-`), but **testing is essential**.

-The extension is licensed under [AGPL-3.0](LICENSE.txt).

 ## [Changelog](CHANGELOG.md)